 And ev’n my verses into wings doe grow.

-Harvey is alluding here to the closing lines of Herbert’s ‘Easter Wings’: ‘For, if I imp my wing on thine, / Affliction shall advance the flight in me.’
+Harvey alludes here to the closing lines of Herbert’s ‘Easter Wings’: ‘For, if I imp my wing on thine, / Affliction shall advance the flight in me.’
 The theme of Herbert’s ‘Easter Wings’ is that of death and resurrection: only by ‘imping’ its wings to those of the saviour can the creature leave behind the earth; this is the soul’s engrafting into Christ.
 Harvey’s engraving, with its accompanying text, effectively links the emblematic image of the heart-bird with Herbert’s famous portrayal of the soul’s winged flight.
-Harvey’s emblem and Herbert’s verse may be seen to form an abiding imaginative amalgam in Hopkins’s mind, from which springs ‘The Windhover.’
+Harvey’s emblem and Herbert’s verse may be seen to form an abiding imaginative amalgam in Hopkins’s mind, from which springs ‘The Windhover’.

 …how he rung upon the rein of a wimpling wing